picturee/bot-template/README.md

 ## Getting Started

 1. Clone this repository to your local machine.
-2. Add your bot token to the .env file.
+2. Create a file with the extension .env in the main folder of your bot and add your token to it.
+For example: `token = YourToken`
 3. Install the required packages by running `yarn add`.
 4. Start the bot in debug mode using `yarn start:dev`.
+5. Before starting the bot, you need to compile it.
+To do this, use the `yarn build` command in the terminal.
+After successful compilation, start the bot with the `yarn start` command

 ## Features